SiyiP/med-linked-blog-starter-md/10B Above the neck/Brain Lab 1.md

 trace "rostrally - toowards the top of the spinal cord, to the brain"
 - lumbar enlargement - lumbar and sacral plexuses
 - cervical enlargement - BP origin
-externally - see the anterior median fissure with ant spinal artery anterior roots attached on either sides of the anterior roots, motor stufff? flip to posterior see
+externally - see the anterior median fissure with ant spinal artery  - The anterior spinal artery provides blood to the ventral & lateral columns, ventral horns, and upper portion of dorsal horns.

+anterior roots attached on either sides of the anterior roots, motor stufff? flip to posterior see
 - posterior dorsal columns = ridge of white matter